-- A shopping trip
+- Shopping trips

-- A birthday treat
+- Birthday treats

 - Oversleeping due to a late night

 - Letting the gas man in

-Whenever a child is absent from school, the parent / carer should:
+Whenever a child is absent from school, the parent/carer should:

-- Contact the school before 9:10am on the first day of absence.
-If no notification of absence is received, the school office will contact the parent / carer to ascertain the reason. - Where possible let the school know in advance of any planned absences e.g. hospital appointments - Where possible make medical / dental appointments out of school hours.
+- Contact the school before 9:10 am on the first day of absence.
+If no notification of absence is received, the school office will contact the parent/carer to ascertain the reason. - Where possible, make medical/dental appointments out of school hours. - Where possible, let the school know in advance of any planned absences (e.g., hospital appointments).